Formats, Protocols & Standards

 Attend this session for your chance to win: DWA-branded mugs

 , CEO, Media Science International (MSI) & Digital Watermarking Alliance Chairman of the Board - Digital Watermarking Alliance

 Wednesday, May 11, 2017

 C202 - Monetizing The Local Live Video Opportunity

-From innovative apps that can be powered by an iPhone to increasingly high-quality rigs that make local video look like it was shot by a pro, we are on the precipice of an explosion of compelling video that will be streamed live, by people in communities everywhere.
-In particular, media companies are well-positioned to capitalize on this emerging opportunity, leveraging video that spans sports and community events, to school board, local municipal planning meetings and beyond.
-The session will explore specific local content monetization opportunities, partner opportunities and strategies to begin pursuing them today.
+From innovative apps that can be powered by an iPhone to increasingly high-quality rigs that make local video look like it was shot by a pro, we are on the precipice of an explosion of compelling video that will be streamed live, both by entertainers and people in communities everywhere.
+Both established and new media is well-positioned to capitalize on this emerging opportunity, leveraging events that span local music, sports, and community meetings.
+The session will explore the opportunities to monetize these events and what partner opportunities and strategies could help.